 The control of the individual animal husbandry, feed production, food raw material production and food production processes by the business operators, their self-control systems also produce a lot of data and information.
 An integrated expert analysis of these can help address the issues raised by the industry.

-The objectives of the Institute include the initiation of research and development in the fields mentioned, as well as the adaptation and application of analytical methods to support industrial and regulatory decision-making.
+The objectives of DFI include the initiation of research and development in the fields mentioned, as well as the adaptation and application of analytical methods to support industrial and regulatory decision-making.

 Advanced and professional problem solving by means of data analysis must be consistent, repeatable and objective.
 The KNIME (Konstanz Information Miner), a free open-source data analytics platform provides a great framework for it which is suitable for an entire data analysis procedure from data collection to data evaluation.
 KNIME integrates various components for machine learning, data mining and network analysis through its modular data pipelining concept.
 Furthermore, there is a possibility to integrate R, Python programming languages into the software.
 More information about KNIME is available here.